verus-lang/paper-sosp24-artifact/site/guide.md

 to see the results which correspond to the "Double" column of Figure 6a.

-From the local machine, copy the plots off the CloudLab instance.
+On your local machine, copy the plots from the CloudLab instance.
 You can use something like the following:

 ```shell
 scp '<username>@<node>.cloudlab.us:/mydata/verus-sosp24-artifact/milli/results/linked-list-memory-reasoning.pdf' .